-Council has employed the service provider to do data cleansing of debtors and confirmation of indigent customers.
-Credit control staff has also been trained on the use of collections manager (system) as part of strengthen our own credit control strategies uThukela district municipality have approved an incentive to lessen the debt burden to all household consumers with arrears.
+Collection rate has increased since implementation of revenue enhancement strategy.
+Credit control staff were trained on the use of collections manager (system) as part of strengthen our own credit control strategies uThukela district municipality have approved an incentive to lessen the debt burden to all household consumers with arrears.
 The incentive is ongoing and we hereby call upon all customers to visit our offices for assistance and further clarity.
 The discount works as follows: